microcmsio/simple-blog-with-microcms/README.md

 #### 1. create tag API
 First, here is an example of creating a **Tag API**.

+The tag API is an API for creating tags associated with each blog content.
+Blog content can have multiple tags set within the tag API.

 Go to /create-api (https://your-service-id.microcms.io/create-api) and select "Create your own".

 Next, enter Basic API Information.